 How can people buy books they don't know exist?
 If Asian audiences are attending in their droves elsewhere, why not here?
 Literature festivals are a powerful positioning and publicity tool for writers new and old.
-The value of UK media coverage for the Edinburgh International Book Festival in 2014 for example, was estimated to be £5 million, 519 journalists visited and broadcast audiences exceeded 60 million.
-It could be a game-changer if the immense power held by literature festivals were focused more sharply on our homegrown BAME talent; and it would be great for Jade to know her festival ticket would buy her some new stories.
+The value of UK media coverage for the Edinburgh International Book Festival in 2014 for example, was estimated to be £5 million, 519 journalists visited and broadcast audiences exceeded it would all be old.
+White men and it is different now.'
+And yet... just one per cent?
+Where are the British BAME writers?
+Perhaps Jade can take comfort from the fact that at least she will probably save on ticket costs at literary events.
+Several interviewees said that at mainstream festivals, BAME authors are often grouped together, regardless of whether their writing has anything in common with the other writers.